 Does HDMI-CEC Require a Special Cable?

-No, HDMI CEC does not require a special cable, but the equipment must support the feature.
-HDMI CEC has been around since the beginning of the HDMI specification.
-CEC wiring is mandatory.
-So, it will work with any HDMI cable that you have – no matter how old or new.
+HDMI CEC does not require a special cable, but the equipment must support the feature.
+HDMI CEC has been around since the beginning of the HDMI specification and is mandatory.
+So, it will work with any HDMI cable you have – no matter how old or new.
 However, poorly-made cables might cause issues.
 So, if you have a problem, try a different cable.

 When Was HDMI-CEC Introduced?